luca-pasto/AD-Homelab/README.md

 **Step 2: Install and Configure Windows Server 2022**

 Run the virtual machine and allow it to boot into the Microsoft Server Operating System Setup screen.
 This will bring you to language selection and a user agreement.
 Afterwards, select “Windows Server 2022 Standard Evaluation (Desktop Experience)” once you reach the OS install menu.
 Next select the unallocated partition and set administrator credentials.
-Once you’ve finished the installation and signed into the admin account enable guest additions:
+Once you’ve finished the installation and signed into the admin account enable guest additions.
+This allows you to have quality of life features like resizing the virtual machine window.

 - Select “Devices” -> “Insert Guest Additions CD Image…” -> File Explorer: “CD Drive (D:)...” -> “Vbox Windows Additions-amd64”
 - In the installation wizard click next until the installation button appears -> Select manual reboot once installation is complete